zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 ## Path notation

-immutad●t now uses its own path parser instead of lodash's [`toPath()`]() utility.
+immutadot now uses its own path parser instead of lodash's [`toPath()`]() utility.

 If your code contains cumbersome or incorrect paths (such as `set(obj, 'a[0.b', 'val')`) you might experience changes of behavior.

 ### Advandced path notation

-immutad●t 1.0 comes with an improved path notation, allowing to iterate over arrays and objects, check out the [path notation documentation](./PATH_NOTATION.md) for more information.
+immutadot 1.0 comes with an improved path notation, allowing to iterate over arrays and objects, check out the [path notation documentation](./PATH_NOTATION.md) for more information.

 You might be able to rewrite some of your code like this: